OnionUI/Onion/website/docs/07-apps/01-included-in-onion/pico8-wrapper.md

         </tr>
         <tr>
             <td><kbd>SELECT</kbd>+<kbd>LEFT</kbd>/<kbd>RIGHT</kbd></td>
-            <td>Change or disable the current screen bezel (you can add new ones by placing your file in `/Apps/pico/res/borders` directory in your SD card)</td>
+            <td>Change or disable the current screen bezel (you can add new ones by placing your file in `/App/pico/res/borders` directory in your SD card)</td>
         </tr>
         <tr>
             <td><kbd>SELECT</kbd>+<kbd>UP</kbd>/<kbd>DOWN</kbd></td>
-            <td>Raises/lowers the CPU clock rate in increments of 50 (you can override this value by editing the `/Apps/pico/cfg/onioncfg.json` file)</td>
+            <td>Raises/lowers the CPU clock rate in increments of 50 (you can override this value by editing the `/Apps/pico/cfg/onioncfg.json` file); maximum speed allowed is 1700</td>
         </tr>
         <tr>
             <td><kbd>SELECT</kbd>+<kbd>L1</kbd></td>